Work in progress

 However, existence itself is a miracle.
 That is what fake skeptics don’t see, they often believe that they understand life and reality, when the people who have studied reality most deeply end up saying, in the end, “We know little.”
 Normal skepticism is “I don’t know, and I’m not convinced yet.”
 Pseudoskepticism is “I know, and they are wrong.”
 And often, “This nonsense is not worth looking at,” but, oddly, they may spend enormous effort promoting that it is not worth looking at.
 Odd, eh?
 They are actually a kind of believer.

-Pseudoskepticism is skepticism that forgets to be skeptical of self (or group-think).
+Pseudoskepticism is skepticism that forgets to be skeptical of self (or of group-think).

 Concerning Khalifa, Lomax has written: